epond/haskell-sketchpad/README.md

 Build and run
 -----

-`cabal run` will build the module and run it.
-It may give a message telling you what dependencies need to be installed first using `cabal install`.
+`stack build` will build the module.

+`stack exec haskell-sketchpad` will run it, but it probably won't do much.

-`cabal test` will run the tests.
+`stack build --test` will run the tests.

-`cabal repl` will fire up a repl with the project loaded so you can do things like check types and generally poke around.
+`stack ghci` will fire up a repl with the project loaded so you can do things like check types and generally poke around.